-In Liberia, Riders for Health has been funded by the U.S. Agency for International Development Office of U.S. Foreign Disaster Assistance (USAID/OFDA) via the World Health Organization (WHO), CDC Foundation and Centers for Disease Control and Prevention(CDC )
+• In Liberia, Riders for Health Liberia is currently being funded by US Centers for Disease Control and Prevention (CDC).
+During Ebola it received funding from the U.S. Agency for International Development Office of U.S. Foreign Disaster Assistance (USAID/OFDA) via the World Health Organization (WHO, CDC Foundation.

 • The Liberian Government and the World Bank through the World Health Organization provided direct financial support to the Riders for Health Liberia (RFHL) for the Fleet Management project.

 • Through the funding received, Riders has invested in health transportation infrastructure building including human capital development, garages and sub-offices construction as well as system development and standardization for a reliable health transportation system for the Liberia health sector

 Riders for Health Liberia (RFHL) is open to partnerships and flexible and versatile for example: